INITI-Playground/initi-playground-docs/docs/developers/behaviour-scripts.md

 ## Spawn effect

-One of the most straightforward and frequently used behaviors in the **Initi Playground SDK** is the `Spawn Effect` behavior.
+One of the most straightforward and frequently used behaviors in the INITI Playground SDK is the `Spawn Effect` behavior.
 You can locate it by navigating to **Initi > Behaviour > SpawnEffect**.
 This behavior triggers a new effect prefab and plays a sound whenever the object is hit.
 Let's take a closer look at the parameters of this behavior to understand how to customize it for your needs.

 ![Spawn Effect](assets/behaviours-spawn-effect.png "Spawn Effect"){: .center }